Kavehrafie/slidev-pres-2025/slides_2025-defense.md

 ::right::

 ## Introduction: The Rooster Crows
-### This chapter examines historical conditions that enabled modernist art in Iran, and through this examination, it actively challenges reductive framing of cultural development based on national identity.
-Instead, it argues for modernism as not merely belated or derivative, but as an active negotiation of the production of art within a global capitalist modernity—a process inseparable from Iran’s own uneven integration into it.
+This chapter examines historical conditions that enabled modernist art in Iran, and through this examination, it actively challenges reductive framing of cultural development based on national identity.
+Instead, it argues for modernism as not merely belated or derivative, but as an active negotiation of art production within a global capitalist modernity—a process inextricably linked to Iran’s uneven integration into it, and its simultaneous aspirations for a socialist modernity.

 ---
 layout: two-cols